liyipeng-moon/BAM_online_analysis/README.md

 __fN_pre_register_data__. check the max memory for each digital channel, especially SEG channel() __fN_miniun_prep__.
 Change electrode channel initialization and storing. sync file between online-analysis PC and Monkeylogic PC

+seems that the unit id in bam_data.electrode is not refreshed during experiment, fixing...